 John 16:7 "Nevertheless I tell you the truth.
 It is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I depart, I will send Him to you."

-The above prophecy was fulfilled after the death of our Lord Jesus.
-At Pentecost, our Lord sent the Helper the Holy Spirit intially to fill His disciples and they displayed the gifts of the Holy Spirit of speaking in tongues.
+The prophecy was fulfilled after the death of Jesus.
+At Pentecost, our Lord sent the Helper, the Holy Spirit to fill His disciples.
+The manifestation of the gifts of the Holy Spirit was made evident when they began to speak in tongues.

 Act 2:1, 5 When the Day of Pentecost had fully come, they were all with one accord in one place.
 And there were dwelling in Jerusalem Jews, devout men, from every nation under heaven.